 Bit Description Bit Status Default Type

 7-1 Reserved X 0000000 Volatile

-0 SPBLK (Lock SPB Bit) 0= SPB bit protected 1= SPB bit unprotected Solid protected Mode=1 Password Protected Mode=0 Volatile
+0 SPBLK (Lock SPB Bit) 0= SPB bit protected 1=SPB bit unprotected Solid protected Mode=1 Password Protected Mode=0 Volatile

-Figure 58.
+Figure 61.
 SPB Lock Bit Set (SPBLK) Sequence

-Figure 59.
+Figure 62.
 Read SPB Lock Register (RDSPBLK) Sequence

-10-31-3.
+9-32-3.
 Solid Protection Bits

 The Solid write Protection bit (SPB) is a nonvolatile bit with the same endurances as the Flash memory.
 It is assigned to each sector individually.
+The SPB is Preprogramming, and its verification prior to erasure are managed by the device, so system monitoring is not necessary.

-When a SPB is set to "1", the associated sector may be protected, preventing any program or erase operation on this sector.
-The SPB bits are set individually by WRSPB command.
+When a SPB is set to "1", the associated sector is protected, preventing any program or erase operation on this sector.
+The SPB bits are set individually by SPB program command.
 However, it cannot be cleared individually.
-Issuing the ESSPB command will erase all SPB in the same time.
+Issuing the All SPB Erase command will erase all SPB in the same time.